Can Stress Cause Acid Reflux?

 Stress-related acid reflux is a common condition that can be prevented with some simple steps.
 To avoid heartburn, it is essential to manage stress.
 To relieve stress, you can try meditation, yoga, or deep breathing exercises.

-Over-the-counter medication can also be helpful in managing stress-related acid reflux symptoms.
+Over-the-counter medication can also help manage stress-related acid reflux symptoms.
 It is important to make lifestyle modifications such as getting regular exercise, maintaining a healthy weight, and avoiding smoking.
 Eating a balanced diet that is low in fat and includes plenty of fruits and vegetables can also prevent acid reflux.

 Drinking alcohol can trigger acid reflux symptoms, so it is important to limit alcohol consumption.
 If you experience a burning feeling in your chest, it may be helpful to avoid tight clothing, lying down after eating and eating large meals.